 Most of the syntax/function implementation problems won't be a concern for Juvix because Juvix is a dependently typed pure functional language.

 As for vulnerabilities, we can go through the SWC registry (or other similar databases) and translate the known weaknesses into properties in the type system of Juvix.
 Juvix can enforce that the weakness properties are proven to be false.
 For example, this weakness concerns contracts using random number generators that are predictable - users may not remember to check that certain values are truly random and Juvix can enforce proofs of that.
 Whenever possible, all known issues would be checked as the library gets updated.
 More implementation details to be determined.

 Talk 3: Designing Smart Contracts with Free Will by Philip Daian

 Mechanism design concerns some party (principal) designing rules such that the incentives for all the parties involved drive the desired outcomes to be achieved.
 For example, Vickrey–Clarke–Groves (VCG) auctions use the VCG mechanism (all buyers send in secret bids and the auctioneer sells the item to the highest bidder at the second-highest bid price) to achieve the socially optimal outcome.

-Mechanisms can be broken (by so-called anti-mechanisms) when not properly defended against, and this poses challanges for smart contract mechanism design.
+Mechanisms can be broken (by so-called anti-mechanisms) when not properly defended against, and this poses challenges for smart contract mechanism design.
 The ease of coordinating bribery means that protocols can break and cause unexpected/undesired outcomes.
 For example:

 - Oracles: bribe certain responses, bribe unavailability, bribe which point is sampled from continuous series, etc.